-How to Slow Cook Turkey in the Oven
+How to Slow Roast Turkey in the Oven

 As an Amazon Affilate, I earn commission on qualifying purchases.

-Preparing a slow cooked turkey is an easy way to make any day feel like a holiday!
-Whether you’re roasting turkey on Thanksgiving – or just a regular Sunday – follow these tips for how to slow cook turkey including defrosting, prepping, proper cooking temperature, and what to do with leftovers.
+Slow roast turkey is an easy way to make any day feel like a holiday!
+Whether you’re roasting turkey on Thanksgiving – or just a regular Sunday – follow these tips for how to slow roast turkey including defrosting, prepping, proper cooking temperature, and what to do with leftovers.

 Have you ever prepared a slow roasted turkey any other time than a holiday?
 I wonder why we only make turkey a few times a year?
 It’s such an easy dinner, the left-overs can be morphed into so many tasty dishes, and it’s a relatively inexpensive meat.